 After you sign up:

-– We will email you by the beginning of October if your application is successful and match you with a mentor/mentee.
-(If there are capacity constraints, you may be put on a waiting list and/or invited to join our next mentoring programme)
+– We will inform you in October if your application is successful and match you with a mentor/mentee.
+(If there are capacity constraints, you may be put on a waiting list and/or invited to join the next round of our mentoring programme)

 -Prior to the kick-off session, we will provide you with guidelines and best practices for making the best out of your mentoring experience.